• Skip to primary navigation

 Red Chili Garlic Chutney in a small white bowl, with green and red chili and puri

-This sauce which is probably the least popular of the three, but has the bold spicy flavor.
-It is a vibrant spicy Chilli Garlic Chutney is a must have for chaats such as sev puri and papdi chaat.
+This sauce is probably the least popular of the three but has a bold, spicy flavor.
+A vibrant spicy Chilli Garlic Chutney that is a must-have for chaats such as sev puri and papdi chaat.

-Here I am sharing a few recipes where I use these chutney:
+Here I am sharing a few recipes where I use these Indian Sauces:

 Sev puri street chaat in a white plate with chutneys spread around